 I am still practicing my feather quilting.
 This quilt as you go block gives me the opportunity to practice without worrying about the weight of the quilt.
 All feather for the frame so far!

-Well, if you decide to join along or have any question, drop me a comment.
+Well, if you decide to join along or have any questions, drop me a comment.
 I will be happy to help where I can!
 In the meantime, you can also check these free motion quilting tips!

 Click here to related Archive posts.